rstudio/keras3/docs/dev/reference/op_matrix_rank.md

 - tol:

   Optional absolute threshold below which singular values are treated as zero.
-If `NULL`, the backend default is used.
+If `NULL`, the backend default described above is used.

 ## Value